photoprism/photoprism-vision/README.md

 In addition, a `model` name and an `id` can optionally be passed to allow asynchronous processing of requests (the same `id` is then returned with the response).
 If no `id` is passed, a random UUID v4 `id` is returned [with the response](#example-response).

-If a client sends `POST` requests, the request body must be JSON-encoded, e.g.:
+If your client submits `POST` requests, the request body must be [JSON-encoded](https://www.json.org/), e.g.:

 ```json
 {